LGro/coagulate/README.md

 - base64 decode URI into list of specified peers and secret
 - store secret in storage without an associated contact
 - encrypt own profile with secret
+- add the specified peers to own distribution network (also follow them?)
-- send encrypted profile to specified peers as well as all own peers
+- send encrypted profile to all peers

 #### Receive Encrypted Message